spacebiz24/Embedded-C-Basics/Interfacing/Assets/README.md

 # Assets
-Images used in the README.md file ares tored here.
+Images used in the README.md file are stored here.

 ___
 Made with :heart: by [spacebiz24](https://github.com/spacebiz24) and [Eloquencere](https://github.com/Eloquencere)